taskforcesh/nandu/README.md

 ## Used by

-Currently used by [Taskforce.sh](https://taskforce.sh) to provide the BullMQ Pro package to licensed users.
+Currently used in production by [Taskforce.sh](https://taskforce.sh) to provide the BullMQ Pro package to licensed users.

 ## Features